Does Broccoli Have Calcium and Does it Help Your Bones?

 Broccoli does have calcium that is absorbable by your body.
 It does not contain as much calcium as cow or plant milk beverages, but for someone who isn’t fond of milk, it can significantly contribute to your calcium intake.

-Broccoli not only contains calcium but an array of nutrients that help keep our bones and muscles at their best.
+Broccoli not only contains calcium but an array of nutrients that help keep your bones and muscles at their best.

 + posts